Massage, reflexology, hypnotherapy and Alexander Technique are offered as one-to-one sessions at the Centre, Wednesday to Friday.

 The most common response from a client after a massage is "I feel great and so relaxed".
 For many clients, having a massage is the first time they actually feel a sense of well-being since the onset of their illness, having had both physical and mental tensions stroked away.

-The Centre has practitioners in aromatherapy, Swedish, shiatsu, and biodynamic massage.
+The Centre has practitioners offering the following forms of massage: aromatherapy, Swedish, shiatsu, and biodynamic.

 Reflexology is a type of massage usually given to the feet, although it can also be given to the hands.
 The whole body is seen as mapped out on the feet - the right side of the body on the right foot and the left side on the left foot.